The author is a guitarist and bassist with over 35 years of experience as a musician.

 A good example of high-gain amps for rock and metal is the Peavey 6505 series.

-An example of some excellent amps for blues, country and lighter rock is the Fender Hot Rod series.
+An example of some excellent amps for blues, country, and lighter rock is the Fender Hot Rod series.

-When it comes to power you have a couple of basic options, mainly tube and solid state.
+When it comes to power you have a couple of basic options, mainly tube and solid-state.
 Many players agree that tubes sound better, and they are preferred by most professional musicians.
 The downside is that they are less reliable, need regular maintenance, are generally more expensive, and are a bit more fragile.

-Solid state (or transistor) amps are more reliable, since they have no tubes to blow, and many have very good clean sounds.
+Solid-state (or transistor) amps are more reliable, since they have no tubes to blow, and many have very good clean sounds.
 However, while it has improved tremendously in recent years, solid-state distortion is never quite as good as tube distortion.

 So every player must choose between a reliable solid-state amp that might not sound as perfect as a tube amp, or the slightly better sounding tube amp that requires a little extra TLC from time to time.
 The decision is based on your comfort level for maintenance, your taste in tone and your wallet.
-If you need to dig deeper into the subject, this article help:

 How Much Power Do You Need?